 We might have our own cultural views, beliefs, traditions, rituals, celebrations, and taboos – but we are nowhere close to having developed anything as meaningful, rich and powerful as indigenous people’s cultures that have formed over many millennia.

 We might not appear “primitive” superficially, but the biggest schism between us and “regular folks” is a subliminal ideological one.
-We don’t look like primitive people, but we identify more readily with them and their worldview than with any part of the disturbingly disconnected culture that surrounds us.
+We don’t look like primitive people, but we identify more readily with them and their worldview than with any part of the disturbingly disconnected and alienated culture that surrounds us.

 While us using the few gadgets and tools listed above might seem hypocritical at first, we do not actively support or perpetuate the system that produces those things, nor do we strive to preserve any part of it in case the chain of supply breaks or the grid goes down.
 We know we will be just fine without smartphones and motorbikes when global civilization finally collapses under its own weight.